sfletche/crossword-builder/README.md

 ## Next Steps
+* Maneuvering through grid with arrow keys (see https://jaredreisinger.github.io/react-crossword/)
+* Enable clue creation
+  * Show numbered clues (Across / Down)
+  * Allow clues to be edited and persisted with the crossword
 * Provide possible answers for given word space
 * Provide possible clues for each entered answer
-* Default to Letters if any letters have already ben entered
 * Default to 1 across when opening saved puzzle
 * Clue height determined by input
-* Maneuvering through grid with arrow keys
 * Persisting / Saving crosswords
   * New View / Route with list of saved puzzles (click to open in grid-builder)
 	* UI for loading persisted crosswords
-* Enable clue creation
-  * Show numbered clues (Across / Down)
-  * Allow clues to be edited and persisted with the crossword
 * Word List
 * Option to fill in a word (a word that doesn't also create non-words)
 * Option for completing the puzzle
 * actual css modules
 * integrate typescript
-* enable arrow keys (see https://jaredreisinger.github.io/react-crossword/)
 * Install Greenkeeper or alternative
 * switch to yarn
 * add firebase